wafflescutekitty/wafflescutekitty/README.md

 - 👋 Hi, I’m @wafflescutekitty
 - 👀 I’m interested in Sims 4 Stuff
-- 🌱 I’m currently learning HTML5
+- 🌱 I’m currently learning Arduino
 - 💞️ I’m looking to collaborate on Sims 5
 - 📫 How to reach me embgr.1117@gmail.com